jeffknerr/jeffknerr.github.io/_posts/2021-04-28-ldap-for-small-department.markdown

 Also add the LDAP admin password (without a new line) to the `/etc/ldapscripts/ldapscripts.passwd` file (and make sure others can't read that file).
+In vim you can use `:set binary` and `:set noeol` to make a file that doesn't add a newline character at the end of the file.

 ## memberOf stuff

 This might be optional.
-Some things (web apps) need to know if a user is in a specific group.
+Some things like web apps need to know if a user is in a specific group.
 To be able to do that, you have to add the "memberOf" overlay.